New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 The cash surrender value of a life insurance plan is the amount you’ll receive if you surrender your policy to your insurer.
 This amount is based on your cash value, the component of a permanent life insurance policy that can help you build cash value through regular premium payments.

-A policy’s cash surrender value depends on the policy’s duration, growth, and assets.
-Surrendering your policy earlier in the term may result in a lower cash surrender value since the cash value will be smaller, and you may owe surrender charges.1 However, if you surrender the policy later, you could receive a larger payout since the cash value will be larger, and you’ll pay fewer fees.
+A policy’s cash surrender value can depend on the policy’s duration, growth, and assets.
+Surrendering your policy earlier in the term may result in a lower cash surrender value since the cash value will be smaller, and you may owe surrender charges.
+However, if you surrender the policy later, you could receive a larger payout since the cash value will be larger, and you’ll pay fewer fees.1

 Peace of mind doesn't